DevHugo/MovieApp/README.md

 # Left to do

-- Video player is poorly implemented (no good ui, no handle of error)
+- Video player is poorly implemented (no good ui, no handle of error, no handle of any quality)

 - Each time we refresh the data, we erase everything.
 We can just try to guess what have been updated to avoid certain database operation.
   See algo in saveMovies in LocalDataSoource